MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 ---
-title: Analyze selector performance during Recalculate Style events
+title: Analyze CSS selector performance during Recalculate Style events
 description: Use the Selector Stats feature in the Performance tool to understand which of your CSS selectors are taking up the most time during Recalculate Style events.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.service: microsoft-edge
 ms.subservice: devtools
-ms.date: 06/20/2023
+ms.date: 04/30/2023
 ---
-# Analyze selector performance during Recalculate Style events
+# Analyze CSS selector performance during Recalculate Style events

-The **Performance** tool highlights long tasks with red triangles to indicate work on the main thread that takes too long and has slow performance:
+The **Performance** tool highlights long-running tasks with red triangles to indicate work on the main thread that takes too long and has slow performance:

 ![Long Task indicators for events on the main thread with slow performance](./selector-stats-images/long-running-task.png)